Nidhi-2712003/Microsoft-Power-BI-and-Power-Platform-for-Productivity-Specialization/README.md

 *This repository contains learning materials, notes, and practice projects from the Coursera specialization.
 All course content and materials are the property of Microsoft and Coursera.
 Projects use mock data or publicly available datasets for educational purposes only.*

 ---

-## ⭐ Acknowledgments

-- **Microsoft** for creating comprehensive and practical course content
-- **Coursera** for providing an excellent learning platform
-- The **Power BI community** for continuous support and knowledge sharing

----

-*🚀 Follow my learning journey!
-Star this repo to stay updated on my progress.*